 There are different types of hysterectomy:

-The Rosemark gynecologists are expert physicians and surgeons.
+The Rosemark gynecologists are expert board-certified physicians and surgeons.
 Through careful evaluation, the necessity and type of hysterectomy to best suit the needs of each patient will be reviewed and discussed on an individual basis.

 When a total hysterectomy is performed, the need to remove the ovaries and fallopian tubes will be in question.
 Prior to the surgery, the surgeon may not know whether the ovaries and/or fallopian tubes will need to be removed.
 One or both of the ovaries and fallopian tubes may need to be removed if they are abnormal or if the uterus is cancerous.